jasonjiajs/online_learning/README.md

 # Online Learning
-A list of completed courses and programs
+A compilation of completed courses and programs

 | **Category** | **Name** | **Source** | **Length** |
 |-|-|-|-|